Nexmo/station/_tutorials/client-sdk-android-in-app-calling.md

     - Kotlin
 ---

-# How to Make and Receive Voice calls with the Nexmo Client SDK on Android
+# How to Make and Receive In App calls with the Nexmo Client SDK on Android

 In this tutorial you learn how to use the Nexmo Client SDK for Android, in order to perform an in-app (IP to IP) voice call.